peaclab/PACT/README.md

 Error: no 'Cu', uncomment the '[Cu]' section in the 'modelparam' file.

 # Action Items:
+Clean up the repo
+Rewrite Readme and include more details

-Liquid cooling via microchannels
+Define a universal path for the user to directly use Liquid cooling via microchannels
 HotSpot medium cost heat sink